veillette/physics-book/contents/ch2Acceleration.md

 <div class="title">
 Calculating Acceleration: A Subway Train Speeding Up
 </div>
-Suppose the train in [Figure](#fig7)(a) accelerates from rest to 30.0 km/h in the first 20.0 s of its motion.
+Suppose the train in [Figure 7](#fig7)(a) accelerates from rest to 30.0 km/h in the first 20.0 s of its motion.
 What is its average acceleration during that time interval?

 **Strategy**